oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Majoric digital letters

 ```
 1  2  3  4  5  6  7  8  9  0
 a  b  c  d  e  f  g  h  i  s  <-- alphabetical digital letters
 t  p  k  w  l  v  r  m  n  z  <-- phonetic and logical groups
-      q        u  j        o
+      q        u           o
+               j
 ```

 The Majoric System is a mnemonic system for remembering number sequences.
 It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering and word number logic compared to the Major system.

 In the Majoric system, vowels are significant, in that a vowel which starts a word, directly encodes a digit.
-The Majoric System is also pragmatically phonetic, in applying sensible minimal defaults.

-There is a Person-Action-Object (PAO) example at the end of this post and a link, so you can choose your own action and object words.
+There is a Person-Action-Object (PAO) example at the end of this post and links, so you can choose your own person as well as action and object words.

 ## History